-not applicable to the selling stockholder.
+share of our common stock was \$16.73.
+Restrictions on selling below net asset value are not applicable to the selling stockholders.
 We have sought approval in prior years to sell our common stock below net asset value and may do so again.

-The selling stockholder is Compass Horizon Partners, LP.
-Prior to completion of our IPO, the owners of membership interests in Compass Horizon, including Compass Horizon Partners, LP, exchanged their membership interests for shares of our common stock and we entered into a registration rights agreement with respect to those shares.
-Pursuant to the terms of the registration rights agreement, we have agreed to bear specific expenses of the selling stockholder in connection with the registration and sale of such shares.
+The selling stockholders are Compass Horizon Partners LP and HTF-CHF Holdings LLC.
+HTF-CHF Holdings LLC is substantially owned by the Company's officers, as described under the sections entitled "Control Persons and Principal Stockholders" and "Selling Stockholders."
+Prior to completion of our IPO, the owners of membership interests in Compass Horizon exchanged their membership interests for shares of our common stock and we entered into a registration rights agreement with respect to those shares.
+Pursuant to the terms of the registration rights agreement, we have agreed to bear specific expenses of the selling stockholders in connection with the registration and sale of such shares.
+HTF-CHF Holdings LLC does not currently intend to sell its shares within a year of the effective date of this Registration Statement.
 All contractual lock-ups and other restrictions applicable to sales by insiders have expired.

-Once the shares of the selling stockholder are sold under this registration statement, the shares will be freely tradable in the hands of persons other than our affiliates.
+Once the shares of the selling stockholders are sold under this registration statement, the shares will be freely tradable in the hands of persons other than our affiliates.
 See "Certain Relationships and Related Transactions" and "Shares Eligible for Future Sale."